Blog

 Gender: Knowing if your customer base skews more towards a certain gender can help you make business decisions that appeal to your customers.

-Where they live: Knowing where your customers live can help you understand whether you’re dealing with tourists or with locals who you can turn into regulars.
+Location (urban vs. suburban): Knowing where your customers live can help you understand whether you’re dealing with tourists or with locals who you can turn into regulars.

 Age plays a huge role in customers’ dining habits, so we wanted to highlight this critical demographic and what it means for restaurants.
 Here’s an overview of dining preferences by generation.